mexemexe/portfolio/README_Prometheus.md

 - No one else has permission to reproduce, distribute, or create derivative works
 - Explicit permission from the project owner is required for any use of the code

-### Licensing Recommendations
+### Licensing Considerations

-If you intend to share or collaborate on this project, it is strongly recommended to:
+Without a specific open-source license, the project has significant legal restrictions:

+- The code cannot be legally used, modified, or shared without explicit permission
+- Potential collaborators and users face legal uncertainty about code usage
+- Reproduction or derivative works are strictly prohibited

+#### Recommended Actions

+To enable broader collaboration and usage, consider:

-- Choose an appropriate open-source license
+- Selecting an appropriate open-source license (e.g., MIT, Apache, GPL)
-- Clearly specify usage rights and conditions
-- Provide a formal LICENSE file in the repository
+- Adding a formal LICENSE file to the repository

-Without a specific license, potential collaborators and users cannot legally use, modify, or share the code.
+- Clearly specifying usage rights and conditions

+By choosing an open-source license, you can provide clarity and encourage community participation in the project.